nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: First student will have his emergency contact number deleted.
 Name of student with the emergency contact number deleted will be shown in the status message.

     4. Test case: `addEcNumber 1 ep/123`<br>
        Expected: No emergency contact number is changed.
 Error details shown in the status message.
-Status bar remains the same.

     5. Other incorrect addEcNumber commands to try:<br> `addEcNumber`<br>